kate2020-summer/Flix/README.md

 ### User Stories

-* User sees an app icon on the home screen and a styled launch screen
-* User can view and scroll through a list of movies now playing in thearters
-* User can view the movie posters in each row

 * User can tap a cell to see more details about a particular movie.
 * User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView

 ### Bonus User Stories

-* partially auto layout

 * User can tap a poster in this collection view to see a detail screen of that movie